Oshoala’s Barcelona complete treble with Copa de la Reina win | Goal.com

 Six minutes later, Putellas completed her brace to put the game beyond Levante’s reach.
 After dispossessing Claudia Sanchez, the midfielder wasted no chance in putting the ball beyond the opposing goalkeeper.

-Even at the introduction of Nigeria international Francisca Ordega, Redondo in the 85th minute, that could not help Maria Pry’s team to launch a late comeback.
+Even at the introduction of Nigeria international Francisca Ordega in the 85th minute, that could not help Maria Pry’s team to launch a late comeback.

 😃😃😃😃😃😃😃😃😃😃😃😃😃 pic.twitter.com/FBUMpCDUhJ— CAMP🏆🏆🏆ONES (@FCBfemeni) May 30, 2021